dfenjves/front-end-student-materials/06-p5js/02b-variables.md

 ## Declaring and Assigning Variables

-Making a variable start's with a name.
+Making a variable starts with a name.
 Naming variables can sometimes be surprisingly difficult.
 The trick is to make it descriptive and sensical to any other developer reading your code.
 "Other developer" can even mean you in a few days from now!
 You will be shocked by how quickly you can forget what is going on in your own code when you revisit it.

 Since that number that was the same for every ellipse is the size of each racing circle, I'll call it `racerSize`.
 You can choose another name, but it should be a reasonable choice that describes the value it represents.